GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-the-architecture-and-design-of-a-pub-sub-messaging-system.markdown

 ---
 layout: post
-title: "the architecture and design of a publish subscribe messaging system tailored for big data collecting and analytics"
+title: "The Architecture and Design of a Publish & Subscribe Messaging System Tailored for Big Data Collecting and Analytics"
 date: 2013-03-27 16:30
 comments: true
 categories: [design, luxun]